Table of Contents:

 Conclusion

-Wondering why the needles of my sewing machine break is a normal step when encountering this problem.
-In most cases, breakage is related to a poor needle choice, improper adjustment, or incorrect handling.
-These causes are easy to identify and correct.
+Wondering why my sewing machine needles break is a normal step when facing this problem.
+In most cases, breakage is linked to a poor needle choice, improper settings, or incorrect handling.
+These causes are easy to identify and fix.

-By taking the time to match the needle to the fabric, properly adjust the machine, and adopt good habits, it is entirely possible to sew durably without breakage.
+By taking the time to match the needle to the fabric, properly adjust the machine, and use good techniques, it is entirely possible to sew long-lastingly without breakage.
 If doubts persist, having the machine checked by a professional remains the safest solution.

-FAQ on Why do the needles of my sewing machine break?
+FAQ on Why do my sewing machine needles break?

 Why does my needle break mostly on thick fabrics?